jollyjerr/knowledge/math/algebra/inequalities.md

 If a !>= b, a must be < b

-Negative inequalities: Solve like an equation, but flip the > || < sign when multiplying or deviding by a negative number.
+Negative inequalities: Solve like an equation, but flip the > || < sign when multiplying or dividing by a negative number.